Rope Handrail f.a.q.s

 Both of our websites - Stairropes.com and Stonk Knots use the latest security protocols (https) which ensure all data transfer is securely encrypted.
 We have a very simple and safe interface which cannot collect, process or store personal data.

-We have no mechanism set up to track your browsing or store information on your computer; we do not use cookies at all, nor do we link to or allow third parties to install cookies to collect user data anonymously for website analytics, advertising or social media.
+We have no mechanism set up to track your browsing or store information on your computer; Our website does not use cookies at all, nor do we link to or allow third parties to install cookies to collect user data anonymously for website analytics, advertising or social media.
+Please see our Privacy Policy for further details.

 Back